JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 Now that the background is out of the way, lets talk about Bevy.
 For Bevy 0.14, I've written an initial implementation that largely copies the basic ideas of how Nanite works, without implementing every single optimization and technique.
 Currently, the feature is called meshlets (likely to change to virtual_geometry or something else in the future).
 In a minute, I'll get into the actual frame breakdown and code for meshlets, but first lets start with the user-facing API.

-Users wanting to use meshlets should compile with the `meshlet` cargo feature at runtime, and `meshlet_processor` cargo feature for pre-processing meshes (again, more on how that works later) into the special meshlet-specific format the meshlet renderer uses.
+Users wanting to use meshlets should compile with the `meshlet` cargo feature at runtime, and `meshlet_processor` cargo feature for preprocessing meshes (again, more on how that works later) into the special meshlet-specific format the meshlet renderer uses.

 Enabling the `meshlet` feature unlocks a new module: `bevy::pbr::experimental::meshlet`.